Managing the ASC Medical Staff

 Tom Curtis spoke on “Medical Staff Bylaws,” which was dedicated to equipping the ASC administrator and ASC governing body with the most current information to navigate these challenges and provide effective leadership.
 Oversight of the ASC Medical Staff and the Healthcare Professional is a critical responsibility.
 The governing body must be integrally involved and assure that appropriate measures are in place to meet regulatory requirements as well as assure they are providing protection for the public.
 These obligations and duties are typically outlined in the ASC bylaws.
 This responsibility is new to many ASC professionals who often find themselves looking for direction.

-Later, Tom Curtis and David Balfour co-presented on “Fair Hearings, 805 Reporting and the Consequences.”
+Later, Tom Curtis presented “Fair Hearings, 805 Reporting and the Consequences.”
 ASCs are required by the California Business and Professions Code 805 to report certain peer review activities within a specific time frame.
 A clear understanding of the requirements for 805 reporting is the responsibility of the ASC leadership, including the Governing Board, in order to avoid legal implications.
 This session provided the attendee with an understanding of the law and the possible consequences of failure to report.

 In the final session of the program, Raja Sékaran presented “Medical Director Roles and Responsibilities.”
 There are no educational or certification requirements for becoming the medical director of the an ASC, yet the physician in this role has a variety of unique responsibilities.
 This is because the medical director oversees the medical staff and all activities related to patient care, which is a heavily regulated business.
 This session reviewed key areas of compliance medical directors must adhere to and provide strategies for effectively managing medical and allied health staff.